metaeducation/ren-c/extensions/debugger/README.md

 FRAME! datatype.
 This is a class of object whose keys are the arguments and locals of an ACTION!...and an instance is generated on each function call.

-For efficiency, frames are not made into objects that cost the GC just because a function is called.
-Instead, they are raw C objects until a user manages to get access to the frame in a value (e.g. by asking for the BINDING OF a function's argument).
-When a frame becomes exposed to userspace, it will "reify" a Frame(*) into an actual FRAME! object that connects as a "view" on the underlying memory.

 ### EVALUATOR HOOKS

 Another advancement which is important to debugging is the ability to "hook"